-Celine Dion Talks About Her Health As She Return To Las Vegas Stage After Canceled Shows
+Celine Dion Talks About Her Health As She Returns To Las Vegas Stage After Canceled Shows

 Celine Dion is stepping back onto the Las Vegas stage and giving fans an update on her health after canceling a string of shows over the past few weeks following complications with her ear.
-Entertainment Tonight reports that Dion was back on top form as she returned to Vegas on May 22 where she acknowledged her recent struggles, which she referred to as “a little health issue.”
+Entertainment Tonight reports that Dion was back in top form as she returned to Vegas on May 22 where she acknowledged her recent struggles, which she referred to as “a little health issue.”

 Appearing at The Colosseum at Caesars Palace in Sin City as part of her hugely popular residency shows, Dion told the crowd who gathered at her first concert in several weeks following a few issues with her ear, “You know, it’s been a while since we’ve done a show.
 I had a little health issue — don’t we all.”

-“But I have to tell you, I’m extremely happy to be back,” Celine then continued while addressing the audience, before admitting that she was actually feeling pretty nervous to return to the stage.
+“But I have to tell you, I’m extremely happy to be back,” Celine then continued while addressing the audience before admitting that she was actually feeling pretty nervous to return to the stage.
 “The stage is kind of my home away from home and I have to admit I can barely stand on my feet tonight as I am a little bit nervous.”

 Celine then continued to tell the Las Vegas crowd about just how nervous she was to perform again that night, admitting that she had “butterflies” before stepping on stage for the thousands of fans who had gathered to see her.